What is Rooibos?

 Should You Drink Rooibos?

-There is no scientific support for any claims that rooibos can enhance human health.
-However, since drinking rooibos is not known to produce any adverse effects, there is no health-related reason to avoid drinking rooibos.
+Although research for any claims that rooibos can enhance human health is limited, there is no health-related reason to avoid drinking rooibos.

 Baba H, Ohtsuka Y, Haruna H, Lee T, Nagata S, Maeda M, Yamashiro Y, Shimizu T. "Studies of anti-inflammatory effects of Rooibos tea in rats."
 Pediatr Int.
 2009 Oct;51(5):700-4.